ShearHost/mercuryprojects/journal/status.md

   (The publish date will not change upon a new status update.)

 ---

-> This status page provides real-time deployment statistics, site frontend and backend status, and Project Management and Deployment statistics.
+> This status page provides real-time site frontend and backend status, Project Management and Deployment statistics, and 3rd-Party Service Status.

+> ⚠️ Found an issue?
+Report it by contacting issues.mercuryprojects@protonmail.com

 ***

 **Mercury Projects Website**